-The proposed 2023 Treasury budget is \$1,330,942, decreasing by \$55,608 or 4.0% below the 2022 adopted budget.
+The proposed 2023 Treasury budget is \$1,258,227, decreasing by \$128,323 or 9.3% below the 2022 adopted budget.

-- Regular Pay is decreasing by the transfer of the Accounting Administrator to Finance - Administration (1510010010) offset, by an increase in increments, cost-of-living for eligible employees and the transfer of a position from Finance Financial Control (1510010020). - Longevity Pay increases based on increased participation for eligible employees.
+- Regular Pay is decreasing by the transfer of the Accounting Administrator to Finance - Administration (1510010010) and transfer of a position to Procurement (1510020010) offset, by an increase in increments, cost-of-living for eligible employees and the transfer of a position from Finance Financial Control (1510010020). - Longevity Pay increases based on increased participation for eligible employees.

-• A reduction of Employee Education Program reflects historical spending.
+A reduction of Employee Education Program reflects historical spending.